Skip to main content

 But sometimes people have difficulty paying by the due date.
 We understand life happens, and we'll do everything we can to help the taxpayer get back on their feet.

-In a minority of cases, we'll find taxpayers who refuse to pay their taxes.
-When all offers of assistance are rejected, we may collect the amount owing by sending out a deduction notice.
+Even then, some taxpayers still do not pay their taxes.
+When our offers of assistance are not taken up, we may then collect the amount owing by sending out a deduction notice.

 What is a deduction notice?

-When a taxpayer has unpaid taxes, we can send a deduction notice to a third party that owes money to the taxpayer.
-The deduction notice requires the third party (often an employer or a bank) to pay the money to Inland Revenue instead.
+When a taxpayer has unpaid taxes, we can send a deduction notice to a third party, such as an employer or a bank, that owes money to the taxpayer.
+The deduction notice requires the third party to pay the money to Inland Revenue instead.

 What if you receive a deduction notice?

-If you receive a deduction notice, please deduct the amount shown ‒ before you make any further payments to the taxpayer ‒ and pay the money to Inland Revenue.
+If you receive a deduction notice, you need to deduct the amount shown ‒ before you make any further payments to the taxpayer ‒ and pay the money to Inland Revenue.

 The deduction notice tells you how to pay and explains your legal obligations.